json-schema-org/JSON-Schema-Test-Suite/README.md

     ```

 2. Test cases found within [special subdirectories](#subdirectories-within-each-draft) may require additional configuration to run.
-   In particular, tests within the `optional/format` subdirectory may require implementations to change the way they treat the `"format"`keyword (particularly on older drafts which did not have a notion of vocabularies).
+   In particular, when running tests within the `optional/format` subdirectory, test runners should configure implementations to enable format validation, where the implementation supports it.

 ### Invariants & Guarantees